beatobongco/ClimbingDiary/README.md

  * Was able to finish all but Jon Snow on my TODO list!
 Did Beer on first attempt.
 RGP is getting way smooth.
 Red Cat feels good too, but not a clean ascent today.
 Big Bird Jops is not very efficient, not clean ascent to day too.
 To order in terms of work:
  * `Beer`, `Big Bird Jops`, `Red Cat`, `John Snow`, `RGP`
  * Denise connected Brownie (6b+) with super cool non-dyno beta for the top.
 She can totally finish it next week!

+## 2016/8/20
+ * Repeated Black Sloper (1st try, easy) and Columbia (2nd try, moderately hard) while warming up.
+ * Spent whole session today working on Mkchief Maker (6c+).
+Hardest route I've ever worked efficiently.
+After whole day, last two tries were good ascents except for failing to latch final jug.
+I need to commit more!
+ * Beta goes like this: Cross start on two pockets, right to next pocket, high step left and then reach for first cheese, twist in and right into wall, reach right for next cheese.
+Bump to small cheese.
+Left hard crimp to poop rail.
+Smear right while quickly lifting left foot to first cheese.
+Good rest here.
+Quick left, right to slopers.
+Right next cheese, get left to good left crimp.
+Right to small crimp.
+Lift left to top of rail.
+Quickly back step and commit left to second small crimp.
+Really quickly: left smear, bite down on left fingers, right foot to sloper twist in and fall into right hand to 1st big pill.
+Easy sloper ladder: second and third big pill.
+Good rest on left of arete.
+Abuse it.
+Get right hand on 3rd pill, cross with second hand on 2nd pill.
+Move to right of arete.
+Step left to first small crimp, twist in hard, reach left to jug.
+There is a mental commit barrier just before latching the jug.
+Just pass through it!
+And DONE!
+ * Good work on letting go of ego.
+Was consumed by it on the latter part of the session but finally let go of it towards the end.
+Ego doesn't help your training, it just gets in the way.